 Exercising With a Hernia - Just because you have a hernia there is no need to abandon exercise.
 This document outlines the precautions which should be taken, and outlines how they should be applied to a few of the more popular exercise and sporting activities.

-Exercise After Hernia Repair - After a hernia repair, it is desirable to strengthen the rectus abdominis muscle to minimise the risk of a recurrence, but too much exercise is worse than too little.
+Exercise After Abdominal Hernia Repair - After the repair of an abdominal hernia, it is desirable to strengthen the rectus abdominis muscle to minimise the risk of a recurrence, but too much exercise is worse than too little.
 These notes should help the patient to steer an appropriate middle course.
 For some activities, it may be useful also to strengthen the external obliques, and appropriate exercises are described.
-Updated 9/11/2011.
+Updated February 2014.

 Lose Weight Despite a Hernia - There being no magic potion to do the job, successful weight loss depends on an appropriate combination of diet and exercise.
 To help those who are concerned about a hernia or other abdominal weakness, or would find it embarrassing to go to a gym, recommendations are offered for exercises which can work all the major muscles of the body without at the same time stressing the abdominals, and which if necessary can be done at home without special equipment.